 Independence isn’t a detail.
 It’s the difference.

-In today’s market, not every company plays it straight.
-Many life settlement companies that we see today aren’t life settlement companies at all.
-They’re life settlement “marketing” companies or websites that all funnel data back to the same desk.
-This ultimately means one buyer, one agenda, and one likely outcome: a smaller offer for you.
+In today’s market, not every life settlement company plays it straight.
+Some aren’t life settlement companies at all.
+They’re life settlement “marketing” companies or merely websites that exist to generate leads.
+For policyholders this ultimately means an illusion of choice.
+It means one buyer, one agenda, and one likely outcome: a smaller offer.

-Ask these questions to gauge transparency, culture, offers, and pressure tactics when dealing with life settlement companies.
+Before moving forward, ask these questions to gauge transparency, culture, offers, and pressure tactics when dealing with life settlement companies.

 Monday-Friday